harrypatton/algorithms/interview/projects/data-pipeline.md

 1. Disable events based on a blacklist on server.
 It means every time we have to download it.
 Why?
 Patching client apps is not easy; but disabling sensitive event becomes an urgent requirement (to avoid lawsuit)
 2. Disable unused or crappy events.
 3. How big is the blacklist? less than 1 hundred so far.
+4. The client needs to download the blacklist every time.
+Both API and the file content have version information.

 ## Multiple Channels
 1. Decouple event producer and receiver.